kinnaribuch/kinnaribuch/README.md

 ## Hi there 👋

-I am Kinnari Buch, designing websites is my passion.
-I love bringing ideas to life through creative and functional designs, whether it's for professional projects or just fun personal ones.
-I especially enjoy making unique, interactive websites for my family and friends, turning their ideas into something they can see and use online.
+I am Kinnari Buch, a Frontend Developer with 4.5 years of experience.
+I've created over 50 responsive websites using HTML, CSS, JavaScript, WordPress, Bootstrap, and React for a variety of clients.
+Designing websites is my passion, and I love bringing ideas to life through creative and functional designs, whether for professional projects or fun personal ones.
+I especially enjoy creating personalized websites for my family, whether for birthdays, anniversaries, or other special occasions, making their celebrations even more memorable.

 # 💫 About Me: